ddaniel9/react-auth-component/README.md

 ```

 ## Usage
-//This is a simple manager of login & registration with JWT json web token, is good to use if you want to create a login very fast just to start your application.
+This is a simple manager of login & registration with JWT json web token, is good to use if you want to create a login very fast just to start your application.

-//IMPORTANT!:
+IMPORTANT!:
-in the Example behind the api rest the you are calling expect a Json with field called 'jwt', if you have a different name put in : tokenName="yournameTokenJson"
+In the Example behind the api rest the you are calling expect a Json with field called 'jwt'.
+If you have a different name put in : tokenName="yournameTokenJson"
+EXAMPLE of json that you can receive:

 {
-    "jwt": "eyJhbGcinometokencasualJH6omU",
+    "yournameTokenJson": "eyJhbGcinometokencasualJH6omU",
     "id": 12,
 }

 ```jsx
 import React, { Component } from 'react' import { Route, Link, Routes } from 'react-router-dom';